SLINGhub/midar/README.md

 <!-- badges: end -->

-`MiDAR` is an R package to manage, post-process, inspect and analyze small-molecule mass spectrometry (MS) raw datasets.
-Such datasets include pre-processed datasets from targeted lipidomics and metabolomics experiments.
+`MiDAR` is an R package to reproducibly manage, post-process, visualize, apply quality control, and analyze small-molecule mass spectrometry (MS) datasets, e.g. from targeted lipidomics and metabolomics experiments.

-`MiDAR` is tailored to handle a range of different real-life analytical designs, data types and processing strategies.
-One focus of MiDAR is on using data formats from diferent MS instrument types and data pre-processing softwares, and to collected all required metadata in structures tidy format.
+`MiDAR` is tailored to handle different analytical designs, data types and data processing strategies.
+As such, this package provides functions to import data files from from different commercial and open-source tools.
+Data processing functions include, internal standard and sample amount-based normalization, quantification, as well as drift and batch corrections.
+Quality control (QC) functions provide QC metrics and plots of raw and processed data, and QC-based feature filtering.

-`MiDAR` provides functions are provided to inspect and visualize the data sets, before and after processing steps, to inspect quality of the data, and effects of data processing steps.
-A basic set of exploratory data analysis and vizualization options is also provided.
-Finally, this package includes function to report the processed datasets, quality control results, and processing details to Excel, PowerPoint and interactive HTML-based reports.
+Datasets and processing steps are tracked, and can be saved as `MiDAR` S4 class object (RDS) files, Excel, PowerPoint and interactive HTML-based reports, enabling sharing and reporting the of all data, metadata and applied data processing steps.

 ## Installation